onetwothr1/ColorSpace/README.md

 ## What's next?
 Our project can be said to be making computers recognize colors like humans eyes.
 The next step is to make computers understand and feel colors like humans.

-We are also eager to make an user-friednly web version of our product.
+We are also eager to make an user-friendly web version of our product.

 <br>